tanase-ramona/Smart_Parking_System_PM/website/versioned_docs/version-acs_cc/project/2025/elena_ramona.tanase/index.md

 ### Week 6 - 12 May

 I have purchased all the necessary components for the project, along with additional materials such as boxes, glue, and other items needed to complete the physical assembly.

+### Week 7 - 19 May

 After gathering everything, I followed the schematic to assemble the components in the correct order and positions.
 Once the assembly was completed, I tested each part of the system to ensure it was functioning properly.

-### Week 7 - 19 May

-- nothing yet

 ### Week 20 - 26 May

-- nothing yet
+During the final week, I dedicated my time to writing the code for the project.
+I researched how to properly connect and control the different hardware components through software, ensuring each part communicated and functioned as intended.
+Throughout this process, I tested multiple code variations and approaches to handle sensor input, motor control, and timing logic.
+After several adjustments, I successfully developed a final version of the code that worked reliably with the assembled system.

 ---